Northern Command to increase random security checks after shootings at Pearl Harbor and Pensacola

 NAVY IDENTIFIES GUNMAN AND VICTIMS FROM PEARL HARBOR SHOOTING

-On Friday morning, a gunman from Saudi Arabia identified as Mohammed Saeed Alshamrani opened fire at NAS Pensacola, killing three people.
+On Friday morning, a gunman from Saudi Arabia identified as Mohammed Saeed Alshamrani opened fire at NAS Pensacola, killing three.
+The Navy identified the three victims Saturday night.
+One of the victims, Watson, had been previously identified by his family as one of the victims.

 The FBI on Friday night released its official photo of the Pensacola shooter, a 21-year-old 2nd lieutenant in the Royal Saudi Air Force who was a student naval flight officer of Naval Aviation Schools Command.